 20 Kitchen Real Estate Words

 Along with the living room, the kitchen is a place of togetherness where people cook, store appliances, gather for holidays, and have workable space.
-Therefore, describing a kitchen in real estate listings is all about highlighting standout features that showcase function, space, high-quality design, and upscale amenities.
+Therefore, describing a kitchen in real estate listings highlights standout features that showcase function, space, high-quality design, and upscale amenities.
 Also, since a kitchen is one of the more expensive rooms in a home to rebuild or renovate, it’s in a homebuyer’s best interest if the kitchen is in decent to upgraded shape when they move in.

-Use real estate terminologies like “custom cabinets” and “marble island” to express both space and design quality.
-Identify whether the kitchen runs on gas or electric, and which appliances will be included in the purchase.
-Highlight any special features not typical in every kitchen, like a “wine refrigerator” or “cabinet underlighting.”
+Use real estate terminologies like “custom cabinets” and “marble island” to express space and design quality.
+Identify whether the kitchen runs on gas or electricity and which appliances will be included in the purchase.
+Highlight special features not typical in every kitchen, like a “wine refrigerator” or “cabinet underlighting.”

 Be sure to use combinations of the 20 words below to reflect these elements and entice buyers who love to cook:

 This kitchen description showcases the beauty and functionality of the kitchen by using phrases like “abundance of natural light,” “executive eat-in island,” “soft close cabinetry,” and “XLG walk-in pantry.”
 Individuals reading this description can clearly understand the style and space that the kitchen boasts in this home.